-The NEXT VALUE FOR expression retrieves the next value from a sequence generator that was created with a CREATE SEQUENCE statement.
+The NEXT VALUE FOR expression retrieves the next value from a sequence generator.

+A sequence generator is created with a CREATE SEQUENCE statement.

 '''

 NEXT VALUE FOR sequenceName

 '''

 If this is the first use of the sequence generator, the generator returns its START value.
 Otherwise, the INCREMENT value is added to the previous value returned by the sequence generator.
 The data type of the value is the dataType specified for the sequence generator.